makerscraft/launch-kit/pitch/README.md

 ## Platforms & community (what)

-Le Wagon is not a traditional coding school. **We've built and iterated custom tools & platforms over 2 years** with more than 300 challenges and 45 lectures, **getting rid of every friction in the learning process**.
+Le Wagon is not a traditional coding school. **We've built and iterated custom tools & platforms for the last 2 years** with more than 300 challenges and 45 lectures, **getting rid of every friction in the learning process**.
 Every day, students are pair programming and pushing their solution using git & Github to be automatically corrected, from day one.

 Above the platforms & tools, **applying to Le Wagon means enrolling in a fantastic community**.
 At the end of the 2 months you'll speak the same language as your 300+ peers.
 You can help each other, share tips on Le Wagon's chat, get answers to your questions and keep learning and making progress.